 Written by Mike Pearlstein, CISSP, CEO of Fusion Computing Limited.
 Helping Canadian businesses build and manage secure IT infrastructure since 2012 across Toronto, Hamilton, and Metro Vancouver.

-For a 50-person company, managed IT services means one fixed monthly contract that runs your whole IT function: an unlimited help desk, 24/7 monitoring and patching, a managed security stack, backup and recovery, Microsoft 365 administration, and a vCIO who owns the roadmap.
+For a 50-person company, managed IT services means one fixed monthly agreement that operates your whole IT function.
+That covers an unlimited help desk, 24/7 monitoring and patching, a managed security stack, backup and recovery, Microsoft 365 administration, and a vCIO who owns the roadmap.
 You pay per user, not per emergency.

-Short answer: Managed IT for a 50-person company bundles a service desk, 24/7 monitoring and patch management, managed cybersecurity, backup and disaster recovery, Microsoft 365 and identity administration, network management, and vCIO strategy into one per-user monthly fee.
+Short answer: Managed IT for a 50-person company bundles eight services into one per-user monthly fee.
+Those are a service desk, 24/7 monitoring and patch management, managed cybersecurity, backup and disaster recovery, Microsoft 365 and identity administration, network management, vCIO strategy, and compliance support.

-Fusion Computing, a Canadian-owned MSP serving Toronto, Hamilton, and Metro Vancouver since 2012, scopes managed IT for a 50-person company as a fixed per-user contract covering an unlimited service desk, 24/7 monitoring, a managed security stack, backup and recovery, Microsoft 365 administration, and quarterly vCIO planning.
-At 50 users that runs about CA$9,000 to CA$12,500 a month.
+Fusion Computing is a Canadian-owned MSP serving Toronto, Hamilton, and Metro Vancouver since 2012.
+Fusion Computing scopes managed IT for a 50-person company as a fixed per-user contract.
+It covers an unlimited service desk, 24/7 monitoring, a managed security stack, backup and recovery, Microsoft 365 administration, and quarterly vCIO planning.
+At 50 users that starts near CA$9,000 a month.
 Source: Fusion Computing, 2026.

 KEY TAKEAWAYS

-- A 50-person company typically runs 70 to 100 connected devices, well past what one internal technician can patch and defend alone.
+- A 50-person company typically has 70 to 100 connected devices, well past what one internal technician can patch and defend alone.

 - Managed IT bundles 8 service areas into one per-user fee: service desk, monitoring, security, backup, Microsoft 365, network, vCIO, and compliance.